chaudhari-pankaj/todo/README.md

 >>ux
     // show the items that are past the due date first
     // show upcoming todos with latest deadline appearing first
+    // add connect-flash to show messages such as username doesn't exist

 //notes